jankalthoefer/CleanCode/README.md

 # CleanCode - VWmS ESA

 The original TikTakToe from the initial commit was from a previous excercise in Data Science.
-I started with that version and improved the code cleaness with every commit.
+I started with that version and improved the code cleanness with every commit.

 The changes in each steps are rougly described below.